Where Time is Killed Humanely

 David became publisher/editor when Bob retired in 1985.
 He made the well-accepted change to the tabloid size newspaper format and the much-reviled decision to revert to the 1875 name, the State Line Observer.
 That change was made in 2004 to reflect greater coverage of the Fayette area when the Fayette Review closed and sold its subscription list to the Observer.
 David created the paper's motto: Where time is killed humanely.

-David decided 40 years was enough and retired at the end of 2020.
+David decided 40 years of hard labor was enough and retired at the end of 2020.
 At this time the Observer ceased publication on the cusp of its 150th birthday, relinquishing its crown as Morenci's oldest business.